LCS Presidents’ Scholarship

 Given our mission of promoting the art, science, and craft of conlanging, the LCS can broaden the reach of that promotion by offering an annual academic scholarship.
 LCS President Joey Windsor drafted a scholarship proposal in the spring of 2019, and the LCS Board approved it soon thereafter as the LCS Presidents’ Scholarship.
 The launch of the LCS Presidents’ Scholarship was first announced during the LCS Annual Members’ Meeting on October 19, 2019.

 The terms of reference for the award and how to apply are listed in the toggle boxes below (click each to open for more information).
 You can also download that information as a PDF file by clicking here.
-PLEASE NOTE: For this first year of the scholarship, the application deadline is extended to January 15, 2020.
-The scholarship application deadline afterwards will always be December 1 of each year (including December 1, 2020).
+The scholarship application deadline will always be December 1 of each year.
+However, for 2022, we are doing a second intake, which is due March 1, 2022.

 To promote scholarship on constructed languages and/or to promote the learning of the practice of conlanging.
 To engage with students and academics and foster an interest of conlanging in those communities.